JakubFranek/Kapytal/logs/info/README.md

 # Warning

-Files in this folder get automatically deleted by Kapytal over time.
+This is a folder where Kapytal keeps its logs.
+Logs in this folder get automatically deleted by Kapytal over time once the folder size limit is exceeded, starting from the oldest log (based on the file name time stamp).
-Do not put any files in here as they WILL be deleted eventually.
+Please do not place any files in here.
-If you wish to store any of the files in this directory, copy them elsewhere.
+If you wish to store any of the logs in this directory indefinitely, copy them elsewhere.